Scriabing/noc_modified/README.md

 ps:
-If you want to verify the origin noc from nvdla/hw , please conmend out the CH7_rd&CH3_wr in tasks.vh , and modify the module port in tb
+If you want to verify the origin noc from nvdla/hw , please commend out the CH7_rd&CH3_wr in tasks.vh  and modify the module port in tb.